 Ultimately, although traffic is down, these other factors have created more dangerous driving conditions.
 For example, in Massachusetts, Department of Transportation officials noted that while traffic had dropped by 50% on average amid the coronavirus pandemic, but the rate of fatalities on the state's roads doubled.

 Jul 29, 2020 Update: New York will allow student drivers to take their 5-hour required pre-licensing driving course online after many teens were left unable to get their license amid the COVID-19 pandemic.

 If you or a loved one has sustained a serious injury in a car accident, it is important to consult with a personal injury attorney early to investigate your options, and preserve crucial evidence.
-For assistance with these matters, please contact a member of our personal injury practice.
+For assistance with these matters, please contact us.

 This publication is intended as an information source for clients, prospective clients, and colleagues and constitutes attorney advertising.
 The content should not be considered legal advice and readers should not act upon information in this publication without individualized professional counsel.

 McConville Considine Cooman & Morin, P.C. is a full-service law firm based in Rochester, New York, providing high-quality legal services to businesses and individuals since 1979.
 With over a dozen attorneys and a full paralegal support staff, the firm is well-positioned to right-size services tailored to each client.
 We are large enough to provide expertise in a broad range of practice areas, yet small enough to devote prompt, personal attention to our clients.

 We represent a diverse range of clients located throughout New York State and New England.
 They include individuals, numerous manufacturing and service industry businesses, local governments, and health care professionals, provider groups, facilities and associations.
 We also serve as local counsel to out-of-state clients and their attorneys who have litigation pending in Western New York courts.
 For more information, please contact us at 585.546.2500.